Alan-Miller/http-mini/README.md

       * If the `if` statement passes and a new recruit is submitted, it might be nice to automatically clear out the form to allow something new to be typed.
         * Inside the `if` statement, after `callTroops()` is called, let's set the input's `value` to an empty string.
         * The React way to do this is to set the state of the property, which will cause a re-render.
 Use `setState` to do this now.
+        * Since we are here and talking about the React way, let's also add something to our `input` tag to help React track the `input` value.
+Add `value={this.state.newRecruit}` to the `input` tag.
+The `value` is a property of inputs, so setting it equal to `this.state.newRecruit` tells React that the value in the `input` should be equal to the value on state. value={this.state.newRecruit}
           <details> <summary> <code> clear out input </code> </summary>

             ```jsx